Welcome to the privacy notice for the Cox & Kings website. Cox & Kings is a brand owned by Abercrombie & Kent Group.

 This includes information about how you use our website, products and services.

-This includes your preferences in relation to whether or not you want to receive marketing from us and also your communication preferences.
+This includes your preferences in relation to whether or not you want to receive marketing from us and our third parties and also your communication preferences.

-We also collect, use and share Aggregated Data such as statistical or demographic data which we may use for various reasons.
+We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
-For example, we may aggregate your usage data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we will treat the combined data as personal data which will be used in accordance with this privacy notice.
+For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
+However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we will treat the combined data as personal data which will be used in accordance with this privacy notice.

-During our interactions, we may collect special categories of personal data about you as detailed below.
-This may be because you want us to have the information, or we may obtain this inadvertently as result of a group you travel with.
-It may also be because we need to know certain personal data about you, which is special category data, in order that we can provide you with the best possible service and advise you whether a trip is suitable for you.
+During our interactions we may collect special categories of personal data about you as detailed below.
+This may be because you want us to have the information or inadvertently as result of a group you travel with (please see example below).
+It may also be because we need to know certain personal data about you which is special category data in order that we can provide you with the best possible service and advise you whether a trip is suitable for you.
 Health is one of the best examples of this.

 E.g. If we receive a group booking from a specific religious association we will inadvertently have details of religious beliefs of those individuals.
 The same can be said for groups from political associations and trade union associations.

-If you are happy to consent to our use of your sensitive personal data, you will also be able to withdraw your consent at any time.
+If you are happy to consent to our use of your sensitive information, you will also be able to withdraw your consent at any time.
 However, as this will prevent us from providing your holiday, we will be required to treat any withdrawal of consent as a cancellation of your booking and the cancellation charges in the Booking Terms and Conditions for your booking will become payable.

 We use different methods to collect data from and about you including through: